-While working with Dates in Excel, sometimes we have to differentiate some data based on their dates.
-It is a good practice to change the cell color of the cells based on their dates maintaining some specific criteria.
-Here in this article, I will be showing some Excel Formulas to do this comfortably.
+While working with dates in Microsoft Excel, sometimes users have to differentiate some data based on their dates.
+It is good practice to change the cell color of the cells based on their dates, maintaining some specific criteria.
+In this article, I will show you how to change cell color based on date using Excel formula.

 Download Practice Workbook

 You can practice on your own by downloading the free Excel workbook here.

 Watch Video – Changing Cell Color Based on Date